lmoravek83/monitorui/readme.md

   "loopintervallmax": 10, // If workinloop = True, set maximal time in sec. to re-run monitoring (Optional, default value: 300)
   "logsretention": 60, // Logs Retention period, if not used or None, no logs retention (Optional, default value: None) "log_daily_feed": true, // Copy last daily log of each site under ./logs/log_daily_feed/ for logs processing (Optional, default value: False)
-  "parallel_checks": true, // Monitoring can run the checks of sites parallel (Optional: default value: False) "max_workers": 5, // Maximum parallel threads (Optional, default value: 5)  "timeout_email": 10 // Set time out for email services (Optional, default value: None)
+  "parallel_checks": true, // Monitoring can run the checks of sites (monitored hosts) in parallel (Optional: default value: False)
+  "max_workers": 5, // Maximum parallel threads (Optional, default value: 5)  "timeout_email": 10 // Set time out for email services (Optional, default value: None)
 }
 ```

-Please use the example config from folder ./config/config.json, as this commented documentation is not valid JSON.
+Use the example config from folder ./config/config.json, as this commented documentation is not valid JSON.

 ### Site Configuration

-#### How to add new host / site to be monitored
+#### How to add new site (host) to be monitored

-* Note, Directory structure us in UNIX Convection, For Windows users, just change in your mind during reading "\" with "/" :)
+    * Note, bellow directory structure use the UNIX convection, For Windows users, just change in your mind during reading "/" with "\" :)

-1. Under folder .\sites\ create system name folder (Example: MY_Application_PROD etc.) If you extracted package properly, there is sample folder "git_servers", which can be deleted
+1. Under folder ./sites/ create system name folder (Example: MY_Application_PROD etc.) If you extracted package properly, there is already sample folder "git_servers"

+2. Under "./sites/MY_Application_PROD/" create new site folder (Example: Server01.mydomain.com)

+    * The final path for example will be "./sites/MY_Application_PROD/Server01.mydomain.com"

-2. under ".\sites\MY_Application_PROD\" create new or copy configsite.json from example
+3. Create new or Copy configsite.json from example ./sites/git_servers/github/ in to your site folder

+4. With this approach you can create unlimited sites grouped in to the related folders (based on system, environments etc.)

 #### How to configure site